What I Learned from 131,520 GPU Optimization Attempts: When Benchmarks Measure the Wrong Thing

 return out_flat.view(b, i, j, k)

-This gets speedup by calling a different PyTorch function (F.linear instead of manual tensor operations), not by actually optimizing the underlying computation.
+This achieves speedup by calling a different PyTorch function (F.linear instead of manual tensor operations), not by optimizing the underlying computation.

 For activation functions, "optimizations" looked like: